 If you're shopping for a printer for your office, it's important to find one that's reliable, so your work doesn't get interrupted by a printer that constantly needs new ink or a scanner that just isn't up to par.
 So, to help you find the right printer for your needs, here's our list of recommendations for the best office printers you can get.
 For office printers, we focus largely on ones that have a good cartridge system, fast printing speed, and good scanning features.

-We've tested over 60 printers, and below are our recommendations for the best office printers you can buy.
+We've tested over 75 printers, and below are our recommendations for the best office printers you can buy.
 You can also check out our recommendations for the best all-in-one printers, the best home printers, and the best photo printers.

 Oct 07, 2020: Updated text for clarity and structure, no changes in product picks.

-08/05/2020: Replaced the Brother MFC-L2750DW with the Canon imageCLASS MF445dw; replaced the Brother HL-L2395DW with the Brother MFC-L2710DW.
+Aug 05, 2020: Replaced the Brother MFC-L2750DW with the Canon imageCLASS MF445dw; replaced the Brother HL-L2395DW with the Brother MFC-L2710DW.

-07/17/2020: Added the Brother MFC-L2710DW and Canon imageCLASS MF644Cdw to "Notable Mentions".
+Jul 17, 2020: Added the Brother MFC-L2710DW and Canon imageCLASS MF644Cdw to Notable Mentions.

 Our recommendations above are what we think are currently the best office printers for most people.
 We factor in the price, feedback from our visitors, and availability.

-If you would like to do the work of choosing yourself, here's the list of all our printer reviews.
+If you would like to do the work of choosing yourself, here's the list of all our office printer reviews.
 Be careful not to get too caught up in the details.
 While no printer is perfect for every use, most are good enough to please almost everyone, and the differences are often not noticeable unless you really look for them.